Nomo

 7. Confirm the transfer

-A Low-cost payment uses local payment routes such as ACH, Faster Payments, and SEPA.
+A local routing transfer uses local payment routes such as ACH, Faster Payments, and SEPA.
 It’s our most cost-effective way to move money globally.
 Local routes make use of transfer channels set up in a domestic market to make the payment process between banks more efficient.

 SWIFT (Society for Worldwide Interbank Financial Telecommunications) is the leading system for transferring payments securely around the world, in multiple currencies.

-This type of payment goes through the international SWIFT network and is much easier to track than Low-cost payments.
+This type of payment goes through the international SWIFT network and is much easier to track than local routing transfers.

 When a payment goes through SWIFT, there are fees charged by the intermediary banks.